There are over 40 geothermal installations in Philly. Here are a few …

 In 2015 Bartram’s Garden along the west bank of the Schuykill River installed a geoexchange system to heat and cool their 1728 house and buildings.
 They sank 12 wells 300 feet deep under their stable yard.

-Ronald McDonald House, West Philly
+Ronald McDonald House, North Philly

 Their drilling contractor dug down through the soil and a layer of Wissahickon schist, hitting solid granite at 400 feet.
 At that point further drilling got slower and more expensive so the project is designed with 23 shallow wells to fit that depth.
 Total cost: $1.2 million.